Eliasdb/Vue-udemy-exercises/README.md

 * v-else: Whenever the v-if condition is false, this happens, which makes sense like a normal if-else statement.

-*Side note: If you’re using Vue 2.1 or higher, you now have access to a v-else-if directive, have a look at this link to learn more: https://vuejs.org/v2/guide/conditional.html#v-else-if.*
+*Side note: If you’re using Vue 2.1 or higher, you now have access to a v-else-if directive, have a look at this link to learn more: click here[https://vuejs.org/v2/guide/conditional.html#v-else-if.]*

 **Using an alternative v-if syntax**